aobo-y/uva-nlp/proj03/README.md

 ### 4

-The best Perplexity for the stackedlstm_rnnlm, which has `3` layers
+The best Perplexity of the stackedlstm_rnnlm, which contains `3` stacked layers

 trn | dev
 -|-